 They are wilful and intelligent and once they have decided to do something or go somewhere they will be persistent, devious and cunning.
 They usually get their own way.

 Pouched Rat fur plucking is becoming more common, rats can become stressed for a variety of reasons and over groom themselves to the point where they remove the fur from their skin and leave it raw.
 Stress can be caused by poor diet, lack of stimulation, varying climate, too much or too little socialising etc. Pouched rats who have lived as a pair can also fur pluck or self harm in other ways when pining for a lost cage mate.

 Unusually Pouched Rats are best approached from behind.
 They like to have their rump scratched and stroked.
 They can be picked up by first stroking the rump and then getting a firm grip on the base of the tail with one hand.
 The other hand can then be slid underneath until all four feet are on the hand.
 The Rat can then be lifted up and laid along the owner’s forearm.
-The rat will usually rest quite happily for a couple of minutes before it starts to struggle and wants to be let down.
+The rat will usually rest quite happily for a couple of minutes before it starts to struggle and wants to be let down to explore.

 A healthy Pouched Rat runs with its tail held high.
 The tail is held almost vertically so the white tip waves about like a flag.
 In an ill animal the tail is carried horizontally barely off the floor.
 So this is a good indicator that something may be wrong with your pouched rat.
 Little is still known about common health issues in pouched rats and they can be quite adept at hiding minor ailments.

 Pouched Rats can be potty trained – in fact they are naturally potty trained.
 If they are provided with a suitably sized dish partly filled with water they will use it as a toilet, plastic corner toilets work well also but may need regular replacement as they can get chewed.
-This makes keeping their cages clean very easy and if a potty is providing during their playtime while they are out they will reliable use it there too.
+This makes keeping their cages clean very easy and if a potty is providing during their playtime while they are out they will reliably use it there too.